logo Family History Research UK

 The City of London is also known as "The Square Mile" and is as its nickname implies approximately one square mile in area (about 2.5 square kilometres).
 Originally enclosed by a city wall, it is now the financial district of modern London, but retains many of its historic privileges such as its own Lord Mayor and separate police force.

 Historically the Roman city of Londinium was founded here, and for hundreds of years the City has been the country's centre of trade and commerce.
 Expansion outside the original square mile started to take place in earnest during the 18th century and by the 19th century the original City was only a small part of the wider metropolis.
+Most of this wider area was north of the River Thames and formed part of the county of Middlesex.
+The expansion south of the river formed part of the counties of Surrey (towards the south and southwest) and Kent (towards the southeast).

 The population of the City of London fell rapidly during the 19th century as people moved out towards the suburbs, and today only a few thousand people live within the City of London itself.